ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ribute
-to his mother : 41 My mother asked me
-never to ue tobacco,ami I neypr touched
-it from that time to tbe present day; she
 asked mc not to game, and 1 have not;
 and I cannot tell who is winning or who
 is losing in games that can be played.